Bcopeland64/AlgoUstadh/Algo_Ustadh/docs/CONTRIBUTING.md

 ## Ways to Contribute

-There are several ways you can contribute to AlgoMentor:
+There are several ways you can contribute to AlgoUstadh:

 - **Code Contributions**: Add new features, fix bugs, or improve performance
 - **Content Contributions**: Add new topics, problems, or explanations